 - Put soothing music on and quietly read.

 - Choose some things that you both can do together so you find joy while being together.
 That helps to make your relationship better!
 The Alzheimer’s Association also has a number of activities that caregivers and care partners can do together.
-If you don’t have their quarterly booklet of activities and offerings, all you need to do is call 1-800-272-3900 or go online at alz.org to find the association nearest you.
+If you don’t have their post card of activities and offerings, all you need to do is call 1-800-272-3900 or go online at alz.org to find the association nearest you.

 - Towards the end of the disease even a trip to get groceries or to the department store can be a well needed break.